Campbell Addy

-Campbell Addy (born c.1993) is a London based photographer, filmmaker and artist raised in South London.
-His work is a celebration of the beauty and intricacy of visibility, with a focus on distinctive casting and under-represented faces.
+Campbell Addy (born March 19, 1993) is a British-Ghanaian photographer, filmmaker and artist.He is known working with high numbers of fashion clients Calvin Klein and more.
+In 2021, he joined Forbes 30 Under 30 list.

-Education
+Early life

+Addy was born and raised in South London.
+His parents separated during his childhood and he was brought up by his Jehovah's Witness mother in a low-income community.

+When he was 17, Addy's brother outed Campbell's sexual orientation to their mother after he had uncovered a photography of Campbell and a boyfriend in his bedroom.
+Fearing being sent to live with his Muslim father in Ghana, Addy fled home.
+He was taken in by the Albert Kennedy Trust and subsequently put into foster care with Richard Field, a gay artist living in South London.
+Addy has since reconciled with his family.

-In 2010 was when Addy discovered that he wanted to be a photographer.
-In detention and tasked with reorganising the school library, he discovered the books of Nick Knight, Norman Parkinson and Irving Penn and realised that the possibility of using photography in an artistic storytelling way.
+In 2010 Addy was tasked with reorganising the school library, where he discovered the books of Nick Knight, Norman Parkinson and Irving Penn and realised that the possibility of using photography in an artistic storytelling way.

-Campbell Addy studied Fashion Communications at Central Saint Martins, where he realised he wanted to be a photographer after an encouraging conversation with friend Ib Kamara.
+Addy studied Fashion Communications at Central Saint Martins, where he realised he wanted to be a photographer after an encouraging conversation with friend Ib Kamara.
 In the final year of his degree he launched his own magazine and agency Nii Journal and Nii Agency.
-These sibling businesses were born from a desire to shift the balance of power both in front of and behind the camera, cultivating space for more diverse and representative community to be built.

 Career

-Campbell Addy has worked with a number of high profile fashion clients including Off-White, Calvin Klein, MAC.
-He has shot magazine covers for WSJ, Time, The Cut, Dazed and Rolling Stone, and photographed cultural icons such as Tyler, the Creator, FKA Twigs, Naomi Campbell, Beyonce, and Edward Enninful.
+Campbell Addy has worked with a number of fashion clients including Off-White, Calvin Klein, MAC.
+He has shot magazine covers for WSJ, Time, The Cut, Dazed and Rolling Stone, and photographed Tyler, the Creator, FKA Twigs, Naomi Campbell, Beyonce, and Edward Enninful.

-Addy’s work has been exhibited internationally in London, Paris, Melbourne, New York, Oslo, and Qatar, being part of exhibitions such as The New Black Vanguard at the Saatchi, Get Up Stand Up Now!
+Addy's work has been exhibited in London, Paris, Melbourne, New York, Oslo, and Qatar, being part of exhibitions such as The New Black Vanguard at the Saatchi, Get Up Stand Up Now!
 At Somerset House and MAJOR at 180 the Strand.

 Addy was included in Forbes 30 under 30, and the New Wave British Fashion Awards in both 2018 and 2019.

 His first monograph Feeling Seen: the Photographs of Campbell Addy debuted in 2022.